 This is key to preserving good lung function and preventing pneumonia, blood clots or infections.

-Then it’s important to get the patient moving.
+Then it’s important to get you moving.

 Another key part of rehab is taking steps to prevent a future strokes